 - In Explore, click the dashboards library icon ().

 - In the Dashboards library, click New dashboard.
 A new, blank dashboard opens.

-- From the Add menu, choose Add query.
+- From the Add menu, choose Add report.

-- On the Add query page, choose the query you created previously, Last 100 tickets, then click Add queries.
-The query is added to the dashboard.
-You can drag and resize the query to make it look how you want.
+- On the Add report page, choose the report you created previously, Last 100 tickets, then click Add reports.
+The report is added to the dashboard.
+You can drag and resize the report to make it look how you want.

 - Now, you'll add three dashboard filters to let viewers filter the results by answer status, answer channel, and ticket status.
 From the Add menu, choose Add data filter.